-Public Hearing Case File No. 19-0015 // Centennial School District #12 // 4707 North Road allow the construction of a new grounds/storage building, ice arena addition and remodel, an addition to link the west and east high school, reconstruction of parking/bus drop lot, and additional parking stalls on north (central) parking lot in an R-1 (Single Family) zoning district.
+Item 4.2 - Case File No. 19-0015 - Public Hearing - The applicant is requesting a conditional use permit amendment to allow the construction of a new grounds/storage building, ice arena addition and remodel, an addition to link the west and east high school, reconstruction of parking/bus drop lot, and additional parking stalls on north (central) parking lot in an R-1 (Single Family) zoning district.